awsdocs/amazon-lightsail-developer-guide/doc_source/how-to-create-larger-instance-from-snapshot-using-console.md

 # Creating a larger instance, block storage disk, or database from a snapshot in Amazon Lightsail<a name="how-to-create-larger-instance-from-snapshot-using-console"></a>

- *Last updated: July 12, 2019*
+ *Last updated: May 05, 2022*

 It happens\.
 Your cloud project is growing and you need more compute power right away\!
 We can help you with that\.
 To upsize your Lightsail instance, block storage disk, or database, create a snapshot of your resource, and then create a new, larger version of that resource using the snapshot\.

 **Note**
 You cannot create a resource from a snapshot using a smaller plan size than the original resource\.
 For example, you can't go from an 8 GB instance to a 2 GB instance\.
+The default public IPv4 address that is assigned to your instance when you create it will change when you stop and start your instance\.
+You can optionally create and attach a static IPv4 address to your instance\.
+By using a static IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account\.
+Alternatively, you can specify the static IP address in a DNS record for your domain, so that your domain points to your instance\.
+For more information, see [IP addresses in Amazon Lightsail](understanding-public-ip-and-private-ip-addresses-in-amazon-lightsail.md)\.

 ## Prerequisites<a name="create-larger-instance-from-snapshot-using-console-prerequisites"></a>